NEWS + ADVICE

 Always writing a cover letter.

 Cover letters are only required if the job posting specifically asks for one.
-I just searched our site and out of thousands of jobs, 21 asked for a cover letter.
-Let that be your guide – if a cover letter is referenced in the job posting, you better include one or you’ll be automatically disqualified from the position.
+If a cover letter is referenced in the job posting, you better include one or you’ll be automatically disqualified from the position.
 It’s a screening test for these job postings to weed out job seekers who can’t follow directions.

 Some hiring managers really like cover letters, so if you’re applying directly to a hiring manager you may want to include one.
 Many recruiters view them as a waste of time, because cover letters rarely provide any meaningful information and often are boilerplate blather.
 But the key thing is if you’re writing a cover letter, please make sure it’s a good one.
 For a quick guide to cover letter do’s and don’ts, check out I Hate Reading Cover Letters on the blog of our companion site.